bentasker/pbt_cli/README.md

-    cache flush - Flush all values out of the cache (will also update the ondisk cache) cache get [key] - Fetch the value of a specific item from the cache cache invalidate [key] - Invalidate a specific item from the cache cache print - Print keys and expiry times (but not values) from the cache
+    cache flush - Flush all values out of the cache (will also update the ondisk cache) cache get [key] - Fetch the value of a specific item from the cache cache invalidate [key] - Invalidate a specific item from the cache cache LRU   - Run a least recently used cache clearance cache print - Print keys and expiry times (but not values) from the cache

 ### Set commands